ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Ted - we are too robots.txt focused.
 Vocab on acquisition can be taken from robots.txt.
 We should expect that non-HTML content will have similar acquisition models.
 What do we expect content *users* to do in terms of carrying these requirements forward?
 We need vocabulary that commits people to carrying these requirements onwards.
 This matters in terms of RAG/inference vocab for when we consider e.g. fine tuning.
 Content users need to re-check requirements every time they do acquisition, analysis, etc.

 Paul - not all of these issues are about vocabulary but about expectations, enforcement.
 Recognises Bradley's comments about importance of RAG to publishers.
 Notes that OpenAI users different bots for training and 'agentic' purposes.
-Not standarising the agentic space would fail the WG.
+Not standardizing the agentic space would fail the WG.
 Challenge to Leonard - are RAG and inference the same to some extent?

 Jari - initially thought that we should focus on model training because users want to use RAG to inspect documents.
 ATM RAG/inference covers everything from trivial 'copying' through to translation, summary.
 Large context windows may make RAG less relevant but also puts more pressure on using content in prompts.